h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

  - Standard deviation
  - Frequency
  - Number of unique values
- - View the first 20 rows of a column
+ - View the first 20 rows of a column by hovering over the column name (see image below)

 ![datasets-details-first-20-rows](assets/datasets-details-first-20-rows.jpg)